 16-18 and don't have a place in learning?

-If you are aged 16-18 and do not have a place in learning you should register with the Specialist NEET service.
+If you are aged 16-18 and do not have a place in learning you should register with the EET support service.
 They can help you think about your future and find an option which suits you – no matter what support you need.
-There is a place in learning for everyone.
+There is a place in learning for everyone, no matter what their needs are - guaranteed.